drduh/macOS-Security-and-Privacy-Guide/README.md

 Remember to periodically run `brew upgrade` on trusted and secure networks to download and install software updates.
 To get information on a package before installation, run `brew info <package>` and check its formula online.
 You may also wish to enable [additional security options](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/138), such as `HOMEBREW_NO_INSECURE_REDIRECT=1`

-According to [Homebrew's Anonymous Analytics](https://docs.brew.sh/Analytics), Homebrew gathers anonymous analytics and reports these to a self-hosted [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB) instance.
+According to [Homebrew's Anonymous Analytics](https://docs.brew.sh/Analytics), Homebrew collects anonymous usage analytics and reports them to a self-hosted [InfluxDB](https://en.wikipedia.org/wiki/InfluxDB) instance.

 To opt out of Homebrew analytics, run `brew analytics off` or set `HOMEBREW_NO_ANALYTICS=1` in the shell startup file.